 By Tom Hess

-To be a great guitar teacher, you must do a lot more than teach guitar.
-You must also:
+Being a great guitar teacher is about a lot more than just teaching guitar.

-This video demonstrates what it means to train and coach your guitar students to make rapid progress in their playing:
+Check out this video to see how to train and coach your guitar students to make rapid progress in their playing:

 Teaching is the process of communicating knowledge and musical concepts to your students.
 Training and coaching are about helping your students understand, apply and integrate their knowledge.